atheiman/terraform-aws-codebuild-cicd/README.md

 ## Roadmap

-1. Read `buildspec.yml` only from default branch - not sure if this is possible
-1. Only build pull requests once approved by a different user
+1. Only build pull requests once approved by a different user or commented on (similar to Jenkins comment to build feature)
 1. Readme updated to show detailed instructions for managing this infrastructure via codecommit / codebuild
 1. Pull request Lambda function to approve pull requests when builds succeed, and remove approval when builds are in progress.
 1. Repositories mapped to CodeBuild IAM service roles